mbari-org/benchmark_eval/doc/docs/usage.md

 - Double click bounding box to edit
 - Command + arrow key to move through frames faster

-## Setting Up Videos Folder
-The benchmark videos are too large to push to GitHub, so they are not included in the repository.
-If you have the videos, they should be located in a "videos" folder under benchmark_eval.
-If you would like to edit the video paths or add new videos, edit the **setting variables cell** in **tracker_output.ipynb**.

 ## How to get Ground Truth files
-- Under *benchmark_eval/data/gt*, create a folder named after your vidseq_name and create an empty folder named gt inside. ie (*../simple_mid/gt*).
+The "data" folder is also not included in Github.
+If you have the "data" folder, place it under benchmark_eval.
+If not, create an empty "data" folder with an empty "gt" folder inside.
+In here, create a folder named after your vidseq_name and create another empty folder named gt inside. ie (*benchmark_eval/data/gt/simple_mid/gt*).
-- After you have cleaned up detections in Rectlabel, go to Export -> Export yolo txt files, and save them under the "temp" folder.
+- After you have cleaned up detections in Rectlabel, go to Export -> Export yolo txt files, and save them under the "temp" folder in benchmark_eval.
 You can delete the names file that Rectlabel exports along with your labels (ie mbari452k.yaml)
 - Go to **tracker_output.ipynb** and make sure you have the correct video sequence in the **setting variables cell**.
 - Run the **ground truth cell** to add the track id to the yolo txt files.
 This will look for the "labels" folder you exported to *benchmark_eval/temp* and create a folder called "labels_w_trackid".
 This folder will then be converted from yolo to motchallenge format.
 The final ground truth file will be called gt.txt and placed under *benchmark_eval/data/gt/{vid_seq_name}/gt/gt.txt*

+*Make sure you are cleaning out the */.pyenv/runs/detect* folder every once in a while!

 ### What is the MOTChallenge format?